-What exactly are French macarons
+What are French macarons

 Small, round cakes, crisp on the outside, smooth and soft in the middle, macarons are made of almonds flour, egg whites and icing sugar.
 Macarons are mildly moist and easily melt in the mouth.
 In France, there are many French regional variations, but the colourful macarons known overseas are what we refer as 'Parisian Macarons'.

-The confusion between macarOOns and macarOns is a common one.
+Correct spelling The confusion between macarOOns and macarOns is a common one.
 While both delicacies are gluten free, they are completely different desserts and it’s important to not confuse the two.
 MacarOOns are small cakes made of coconut (called Congolais in French - meaning 'from The Congo').

 History of the Macaron